CSC208 Calculus for Comp. Science I

 - Discuss continuity of a function at a point.

-- Compute derivative of standard functions such as polynomial, exponential, and logarithmic functions.
+- Compute derivative of polynomial, exponential, and logarithmic functions.

 - Apply variety of integration techniques in computing anti-derivates.